Gene therapy library hero banner

 2012: FDA approval of first HPC, cord blood

-FDA approves ClinImmune allogeneic cord blood hematopoietic progenitor cell therapy for use in patients with disorders affecting the hematopoietic system that are inherited, acquired, or result from myeloablative treatment.21
+The FDA approves the first allogeneic hematopoietic progenitor cord blood therapy for use in patients with disorders affecting the hematopoietic system.19

-The FDA approves KYMRIAH® (tisagenlecleucel), the first gene therapy available in the United States, indicated for certain patients with acute lymphoblastic leukemia.24
+The FDA approves the first gene therapy available in the United States for certain patients with acute lymphoblastic leukemia.20

 2017: FDA approval of first CAR T-cell therapy